 What Gun for Quail Hunting in California

 When it comes to choosing what weapon to use for quail hunting, there are a few different but very similar options.
 The first and most popular weapon for the fast, easily startled quail is the shotgun.
-As you already know, shotguns shoot multiple “shot” or bb’s that spread over distance.
-This allows hunters to shoot close to or near the game in hopes that one or more bb’s hit your target.
-Common styles for quail hunting are 12 and 20 gauge shotguns.
+As you already know, shotguns shoot multiple “shots” or bb’s that spread over distance.
+This allows hunters to shoot close to or near the game in hopes that one or more bb’s hit their target.
+Common styles for quail hunting are 12 and 20-gauge shotguns.
 Utilizing over-under, pump, semi-auto, or break-action shotguns for quail comes down to user preference.

 You can find the best shotguns for hunting upland birds here.